AbXD8901/YouTube-Data-Harvesting-and-Warehousing-using-SQL-and-Streamlit/README.md

 # YouTube Channel Analytics Tool

 This project is designed to fetch and analyze YouTube channel data using the YouTube Data API and store the fetched data into a MySQL database.
 It provides a Streamlit-based web interface that allows users to initiate data fetching, view, and analyze various statistics such as video views, comment counts, and channel popularity.
+For the sake of simplisity, we took 10 Channels and 10 Questions as Query here.

 ## Getting Started